 Mario, Luigi and Starlow shouted in alarm as the enemies attacked them, but the Bros. made quick work of the mechanical creatures.
 They had scarcely ended their battle when the ground began to shake and an explosion echoed down the hallway, followed quickly by a cry of "I HAVE CHORTLES!"

 Mario and Luigi sprinted through the doorway with Starlow floating along beside them, but they were too late: there floated Fawful, surrounded by the wreckage of the security system that had held the Dark Star dormant for centuries.
-They watched in horror as the accursed Star now floated up to his outstretched hand and began radiating black energy.
+They watched in horror as the accursed Star now floated up to the Bean's outstretched hand and began radiating black energy.

 "No!
 Too late!
 It's Fawful!" gasped Starlow, scarce believing what she was seeing.